FMMT666/launchpad.py/README.md

 Just discovered another oddity...

-I attached a Launchpad Pro to my Linux box, as many times before, to finally add the button methods, but it refused to show up as an USB device.
+I attached a Launchpad Pro to my Linux box, as many times before, to finally add the button methods, but it refused to show up as a USB device.
 Instead of the "note mode", indicated by a turquoise/pink colour pattern, it played that "fireworks animation" and did nothing...